salesforce/rules_spring/springboot/javax.md

 [springboot rule duplicate class check](https://github.com/salesforce/rules_spring/blob/main/springboot/unwanted_classes.md#detecting-duplicate-classes) which should highlight any jars bringing in old versions of the *javax* classes.

+### Not All javax is Migrating to jakarta

+Before you try to rip out *all* javax usages in your Spring Boot jar, know that not every *javax* package is migrating to *jakarta*.
+The detection tooling is empathetic to this.
+You can ignore jars that have non-migrating *javax* classes for this reason.

 ### Javax Detect Mode

 After upgrading to the transitional jars, and enabling the duplicate class checker, you need to continue to look for *javax* classes